 METHODS

-Recruited subjects were assessed using a questionnaire and demographic information obtained.
+Recruited participants were assessed using a questionnaire, and demographic information was obtained.
 Adherence to prescribed drugs for DM was assessed using the Morisky 8 point scale score.
 The body mass index (BMI) was determined.
 Samples were collected for fasting plasma glucose, glycated haemoglobin (HbA1/c) and fasting lipid profile.
 PAD was obtained by determining the ABI using a handheld doppler.

 Data was retrieved and analyzed using Microsoft Excel® 2023 edition.
 Both categorical and numerical data were analyzed.
 Two by two contingency tables and Chi test were used to get the p-value for categorical data (e.g. sex and presence of hypertension).
 Numerical data (e.g. age, FPG, HbA1c, BMI, Lipid profile and ABI) were analyzed using various methods including student’s t-test and ANOVA.
 A p-value of <0.05 was taken to be statistically significant.
 Data were expressed as tables and charts.